SmayanGupta/uglynumber/README.md

 # uglynumber
-just a meh algorithm for counting the nth ugly number
+just a meh algorithm for counting the nth ugly number trying to learn git